Do what thou wilt shall be the whole of the Law.

 Love is the law, love under will.

-This article is written by guest contributor VoxDiscipulo.
+This article is written by VoxDiscipulo.
 A file clerk by trade, he normally writes as a hobby, and he is a student of the A∴A∴.
 He lives in the New England area, and is currently taking business management courses.